ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 **Pairing Instructions:**

 Please note that the microphones are pre-configured before shipping.
-Unless necessary, there is no need to re-pair them.
+Unless necessary, there is no need to repair them.

 1. Before pairing, ensure all NMP antennas are fully extended.
 Point the microphone at the UHF antenna (the longest one) for pairing.